Ironmonkeynuts/vendoro/TESTING.md

 ⚠️ --- END --- ⚠️

 I've tested my deployed project to check for responsiveness issues.
+**Note**: Mobile views are from an actual iphone 14.

 | Page | Mobile | Tablet | Desktop | Notes |
 | --- | --- | --- | --- | --- |